bromazepam/bookstoreMaster/README.md

-This is an e-commerce web application built by me while covering the [udemy](https://www.udemy.com/complete-e-commerce-course-javaspringhibernate-and-mysql/) course using Java,Spring,Hibernate and MySQL.
+This is an e-commerce web application built by me while covering the [udemy](https://www.udemy.com/complete-e-commerce-course-javaspringhibernate-and-mysql/) course using Java, Spring, Hibernate and MySQL.
 Bookstore is a simple Java Spring Boot application to store and sell books.
  The project was built focusing the MVC pattern.
 It is divided into two individual modules, [admin](https://github.com/bromazepam/adminportal) and user part.
 Both running independently and using the same database.